dotnet/docs/docs/core/whats-new/dotnet-6.md

 ## Performance

 .NET 6 includes numerous performance improvements.
 This section lists some of the improvements&mdash;in [FileStream](#filestream), [profile-guided optimization](#profile-guided-optimization), and [AOT compilation](#crossgen2).
 For detailed information, see the [Performance improvements in .NET 6](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/) blog post.
+Also, see the blog post about .NET 6 impact on productivity of nopCommerce's [open-source eCommerce software](https://www.nopcommerce.com/migration-from-net5-to-net-6-performance-benchmarks) after migrating from .NET 5.

 ### FileStream